 Mt Tarløysa is located in the middle of the Romsdalsfjord.
 From the summit there is a great view towards the alpine mountains in Romsdal, towards the Romsdalsfjord and all the way to the Atlantic Coast outside Molde.
 Map to use: Romsdalsfjella Nord 1:50000.

-The hike to Tarløysa starts from the parking lot (376 mas) by Nysetra at Holmemstranda.
+The hike to Tarløysa starts from the parking lot (376 masl) by Nysetra at Holmemstranda.
 From the main road, around four kilometers southeast of Åfarnes, you follow the 3.5 kilometer long toll road to Nysetra.

-There is a well prepared hiking trail around the lake which is also great for people with prams or in wheelchairs.
-From the parking lot at Nysetra it is a two kilometer long hike to the outlet of lake Herjevatnet.
+There is a well prepared hiking trail around the lake, from the parking lot at Nysetra it is a two kilometer long hike to the outlet of lake Herjevatnet.
 If you take the round trip around Lake Herjevatnet, it is a total of 10 kilometers to walk.

 The first part of the hike goes through scattered mountain forest with a mixture of birch and pine.
 The first half of the trip is varied.
 Slightly heavy start in the forest before a more gentle climb in light terrain, which is perfect for warming up.
 The trail is nice, clearly visible and easy to follow in the first half of the hike.